Most Eligible Bachelor

-Most Eligible Bachelor is a 2021 Indian Telugu-language romantic comedy film written and directed by Bommarillu Bhaskar and produced by Bunny Vas and Vasu Varma on GA2 Pictures.
+Most Eligible Bachelor is a 2021 Indian Telugu-language romantic comedy film written and directed by Bhaskar and produced by Bunny Vas and Vasu Varma on GA2 Pictures.
 It stars Akhil Akkineni and Pooja Hegde with music composed by Gopi Sundar, cinematography by Pradeesh Varma and editing by Marthand K. Venkatesh.
 The film follows the love story of NRI Harsha and stand-up comedian Vibha.

 It was released on 15 October 2021 after being repeatedly postponed because of the ongoing COVID-19 pandemic.
-The film opened to positive reviews with critics praising casts performances (particularly Pooja Hegde and Akhil Akkineni), story, and music.
-The film was commercially successful and grossed 81 crore worldwide.
+The film opened to positive reviews with critics praising the cast's performances (particularly Hegde), story and music.
+The film was commercially successful and grossed ₹51 crore worldwide.
+The film is Akkineni's first and only successful film in his career.

 Plot

 A couple drives along the road.
 All of a sudden, they hit a flock of lamb.
 The couple get a shock on noticing a man among the flock.
 The man is introduced to be Harsha (Akhil Akkineni).
 They asked why he was there and he starts narrating his story.

 Harsha is an NRI who lives in New York with aspirations to get married as soon as possible.
 His family then sets up a marriage for him that has to be completed within 20 days.
 Excited, Harsha buys himself a house and flies to India for his marriage.
 In India, he is set to meet 20 prospective brides and he ends up liking the first one he meets.
 However, his family insists on meeting more to see which one is the perfect match for him.
 Meanwhile, Harsha's mother tells him to drop a certain bride's details off since their horoscope did not match.
 Harsha opens the envelope to see that it is Vibha (Pooja Hegde) but he still goes to her father and gives back the details.
 He then realizes that Vibha's father is Subbu (Murali Sharma) with whom he had a horrible interaction earlier.
 On top of this, he loses Vibha's picture so Subbu holds his friend captive.
 In an attempt to find the picture, he meets Vibha at her stand-up comedy show and asks her for her picture.
 Vibha then asks a series of questions that disrupt Harsha's mentality about marriage.
 By being with Vibha, he realises that he wants to marry her.